Commodore 64: C64 Direct-to-TV

-C64 clones are computers which imitate Commodore 64 functions.
 In mid-2004, after an absence from the marketplace of more than 10 years, PC manufacturer Tulip Computers (owners of the Commodore brand since 1997) announced the C64 Direct-to-TV (C64DTV): a joystick-based TV game based on the C64, with 30 games in its ROM.
 Designed by Jeri Ellsworth, a self-taught computer designer who had designed the C-One C64 implementation, the C64DTV was similar to other mini-consoles based on the modestly-successful Atari 2600 and Intellivision.
 The C64DTV was advertised on QVC in the United States for the 2004 holiday season.

+C64 Reloaded

 In 2015, a Commodore 64-compatible motherboard was produced by Individual Computers.
 Called the C64 Reloaded, it is a redesign of Commodore 64 motherboard revision 250466 with several new features.
 The motherboard is designed to be placed in an existing, empty C64 or C64C case.
 Produced in limited quantities, models of this Commodore 64 clone have machined or ZIF sockets in which custom C64 chips are placed.
 The board contains jumpers to accept revisions of the VIC-II and SID chips and the ability to switch between the PAL and NTSC video systems.
 It has several innovations, including selection (via the restore key) of KERNAL and character ROMs, built-in reset toggle on the power switch, and an S-Video socket to replace the original TV modulator.
 The motherboard is powered by a DC-to-DC converter which uses 12 V DC from a mains adapter, rather than the original (and failure-prone) Commodore 64 power-supply brick.